 Mouse over or tap a bar in the chart to see the figures for that year.

-A botched lethal injection in Arizona Wednesday followed a similar episode in Oklahoma this spring.
+A botched lethal injection in Arizona in July followed a similar episode in Oklahoma this spring.
 The incidents have once again thrown the prevailing method of execution in the United States into turmoil.

-—Emily Maltby and Lon Tweeten contributing reporting to this story.
+—Emily Maltby and Lon Tweeten contributed reporting to this story.
 The source code for this project is available on Time’s GitHub page.
-This post has been updated from its original posting on April 30, 2014, to reflect most recent figures.
+This post was updated on December 16, 2015 to reflect most recent figures.